Rotherham Referral Information

 Should be emailed via a NHS.net email address only, to RGH using the below email address:

-Please bear in mind that any Suspect Retinal Detachment cases will NOT be seen at the Doncaster Royal Infirmary and will be seen at the Hallamshire hospital, Sheffield.
+Please bear in mind that any Suspect Retinal Detachment cases will be seen at the Hallamshire hospital, Sheffield.

 Patients being managed/discharged from the Rotherham General Hospital’s Orthoptists (Tel:01709 424452) are issued with a letter for the Community Optometrists.